remap/cibic21-backend/lambda/README.md

   **NOTE:** If you use custom dependencies, list them in `<your-lambda-folder>/requirements.txt` and you'll need Docker to deploy your lambda (see `upload.sh`).

 * `common` -- contains single python file with helpers that are imported by lambdas;

+## Note on lambda dependencies

+If your lambda requires modules, not provided by AWS lambda environment, you can utilize lambda layers.
+[Here](https://dev.to/razcodes/how-to-create-a-lambda-layer-in-aws-106m) is a simple quick-start example on how to prepare, upload and setup a lambda layer.